Find Exotic Edible Plants for Your Garden

 If pick-up is an option, you might save money.

-Mail-order sellers usually only ship spring through fall, when the temperature is warm enough.
+Mail-order sellers usually only ship spring through fall, when the temperature is warm enough for planting.

 Seasonal Exotic Plant Availability